We deliver responsible, sustainable tourism Find Out How >

 Personal Gear:

-• Backpack of about 35 litres
+• Backpack for summit day.
+35 litres is normally enough.

 • Sleeping bag, rated down to 0 degrees Fahrenheit, in a waterproof compression sack